sidana21/bezsido/replit.md

-# BizChat
+# Bivochat

 ## Overview

-BizChat is a full-stack business messaging application built with React, TypeScript, and Express.
+Bivochat is a full-stack business messaging application built with React, TypeScript, and Express.
 It integrates messaging with commerce features, offering a responsive UI for business communication and trade.
 Key capabilities include individual and group chats, product promotion via stories/status updates, message status tracking, and robust Arabic language support.
 The project aims to provide a social media experience similar to TikTok, integrated with business functionalities.

 ## User Preferences